anandchouksey/MaxValue/README.md

 1. Numerous small readable methods in console service(still follows 5-9 rules methods per class).
 2. Single threaded

-Other proposed approach: \
+Other proposed approach:
 1. Usage of bean validation replacing validation service.
-2. Introduce model class
-3. Thread safe methods
+2. Thread safe methods.

 Cons-
 1. Objects consume more memory than primitives
 2. Hibernate validator slows down application start up time
 3. Pre compiled regex could be used, but is over engineered solution in this case.

+## Documentation
+1. Appropriate comments have been added in the code for code walkthrough.\
+Should be removed in production environment.
+2. Method name follows the clean code conventions.